ilijanovic/iot-raspberry/README.md

 The following configurations are required.
 The application wont work if you dont have it.
 For the database you will need to create an `.env` file in the root directory.

+Inside of the `.env` you can define your enviroment variables for sensitive data like database password so it wont be exposed to the public.

 Add the following information to make it work:

     MONGODB_URI=<YOUR MONGODB URI>